pucheng-tan/WordFlow-wiki/Testing-Research.md

 ### Integration Testing

-we do integration testing between components or layers which interacts with each other. integration testing are done by tester after all the single components have passed the corresponding unit testing
+we do integration testing between two or multiple components which interacts with each other. integration testing are done by tester after all the single components which are included in the integration testing, have passed the corresponding unit testing.

+We do integration testing in two levels.
+The first level would be testing between components within a layer.
+The second level would be testing between two adjacent layers.
+We begin the second level integration testing after the first level integration testings within the two layers have all passed.

 ### End-to-End Testing